 Commissioner Garry Lloyd PORT

-Commissioner Garry Lloyd PORT (Lama Lama / Kuku Yalanji / Awapathu Clans) is from a well respected Coen family and son of Barry Port, the famous Aboriginal police tracker.
-Coen Commissioner Port is a Justice of the Peace (Qualified) and works at the Hope Vale Campus of Cape York Aboriginal Australian Academy (CYAAA) as a School Engagement Officer.
+Commissioner Garry Lloyd PORT (Lama Lama / Kuku Yalanji / Awapathu Clans) is from a well-respected Coen family and son of Barry Port, the famous Aboriginal police tracker.
+Coen Commissioner Port is a Justice of the Peace (Qualified) and works at the Hope Vale Campus of Cape York Aboriginal Australian Academy (CYAAA) as a School Behaviour Officer.
 In his role with the CYAAA he works with the children encouraging attendance, conducting the breakfast program, dealing with behaviour issues and liaising with parents.
 He is deeply involved with supporting young people to ensure they reach their full educational potential, and also volunteers his time to junior sports development, providing guidance for young boys.
 On 26 January 2015 Coen Commissioner Port was awarded a Medal of the Order of Australia (OAM) in recognition of his services to the community.

 Commissioner Elaine Louise LIDDY

 Commissioner Elaine Louise LIDDY (Lama Lama Clan) was born in Cairns.
 She is a fluent Umpithamu language speaker and has contributed to the dictionary of the Umpithamu language.
-Coen Commissioner Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on the Lama Lama homelands of Port Stewart and is now a fulltime Cultural Heritage Adviser.
+Coen Commissioner Elaine Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on the Lama Lama homelands of Port Stewart and is now a fulltime Cultural Heritage Adviser.
 She is a Justice of the Peace (Qualified) and is a highly respected leader of the Lama Lama Clan.
 On 26 January 2015 Coen Commissioner Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
 Coen Commissioner Liddy devotes her spare time to the care of her homelands, and to passing on tradition and culture to future generations.